Digital library improving literacy in Timor-Leste

 Maria is happy with the changes she has seen in the boys.
 “They take turns reading, and I like the tablet because the content is only about the stories and there are no other games, so it is really good for them to learn.”

 In the future, Maria is hopeful that the program will continue to allow the students to take home the tablet.
 “People are thoughtful about our children’s future.
 That is why they facilitate us with these digital libraries.”

 Nine-year-old Luizinha (pictured left) uses the digital library three times a week and is always excited about her reading sessions.
 “I love reading about octopus, because the books have many beautiful drawings.”

-Luizinha is in the second grade at her rimary school in the Manatuto Municipality.
+Luizinha is in the second grade at her primary school.
 Having access to the digital library has improved her literacy and writing skills and she has grown to love reading.
 When asked about the thing she loves about the digital library she said: “I think it is good because it has a lot of stories.”

 When she’s not reading, Luizinha also enjoys studying mathematics, and dreams of a becoming a teacher one day.